midknighterino/Old-Sif/README.md

 Novel features:
 +mutevc - mutes all non-mod users in a VC, useful for moderation, events and debating

+Notes
-Note: the bot token and userids have been stripped from the configs file and need to be edited in to work, if you do pull the files
+- the bot token and userids have been stripped from the configs file.

-Note #2: node_modules could not be uploaded.
+- node_modules could not be uploaded, but is required for bot to function.